 Phi Theta Kappa is an international honor society for community and junior colleges.
-The purpose of Phi Theta Kappa is to recognize and encourage scholarship among associate degree students.
+The purpose of Phi Theta Kappa is to recognize academic achievement and provide leadership and service opportunities for associate degree students.
 Students do not need faculty nominations in order to join.
 Students must meet the following criteria at least one full semester prior to graduation in order to qualify for Phi Theta Kappa membership:

-- Have successfully completed 30 semester hours at HCC (transfer hours and credits from 0-level classes are not included) - 2.
-Have achieved a minimum cumulative GPA of 3.50 - 3.
-Have never graduated from HCC
+- 1. Have successfully completed 30 semester hours at HCC (transfer hours and credits from 0-level classes are not included) - 2.
+Have achieved a minimum cumulative GPA of 3.50 - Have never graduated from HCC